MaxBenChrist/MaxBenChrist.github.io/_posts/2017-05-25-five-aspects-ml-business-processes.markdown

 So, what do those five business cases from above have in common?
 They have an uncertainty in the optimal decision, are mostly small decisions, have direct impact on business, there is a data history and the input data contains evidence for the target.
-Those are the five promised conditions, which I will now explain with more detail:
+Those are the five promised conditions, which I will now discuss in detail:

 #### Condition 1: _The optimal decision should be uncertain_

-If the business process is already deterministic, then there is no needs to deploy Machine Learning to automate it.
+If the business process is already deterministic, then there is no need to deploy Machine Learning to automate it.
 Just use a rule engine to optimize it.
-In example 1. it is not clear how much the customers will buy while in 3. it is not clear if a mail is spam or not.
+In example 1. it is not clear how much customers will buy while in 3. it is not clear if a mail is spam or not.

 <figure>
 <center>